Jurickson Profar Preview, Player Props: Rockies vs. White Sox

 - Profar has picked up a hit in 64.4% of his 104 games this season, with more than one hit in 24.0% of those games.

-- Profar has picked up an RBI in 25.0% of his games this season, with two or more RBI in 10.6% of his games.
-He has also driven in three or more runs in two contests.
+- In 25.0% of his games this year, Profar has driven in at least one run.
+In 11 of those games (10.6%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.